 - Email (when ready) — Keep Exchange Online until a managed sovereign email service emerges.

-The single biggest risk with European cloud alternatives has always been sustainability — companies fear investing in a migration to a provider that might fail or stop growing.
-The Schwarz Group's commitment, backed by €175 billion in annual retail revenue, fundamentally changes the risk calculus.
+The single biggest risk with European cloud alternatives has always been sustainability.
+Companies fear investing in a migration to a provider that might fail or stop growing.
+The Schwarz Group's commitment, backed by €175 billion in annual retail revenue, changes that calculus.
 This is not a venture-funded startup.
-The €8.5 billion allocated to IT infrastructure (primarily GPUs) positions STACKIT not just as an alternative hosting provider, but as a platform for AI training and inference at European scale — increasingly critical as the EU AI Act requires demonstrable control over training data and model behavior.
+The €8.5 billion allocated to IT infrastructure (primarily GPUs) positions STACKIT not just as an alternative hosting provider, but as a platform for AI training and inference at European scale.
+That matters increasingly as the EU AI Act requires demonstrable control over training data and model behavior.

-For regulated industries (pharma, finance, healthcare, defense): The combination of STACKIT + SAP + sovereign Google Workspace + Wire + PhariaAI creates, for the first time, a complete sovereign technology stack that can meet GDPR, NIS2, DORA, and industry-specific compliance requirements without US cloud dependency.
+For regulated industries (pharma, finance, healthcare, defense): The combination of STACKIT + SAP + sovereign Google Workspace + Wire + PhariaAI creates a complete sovereign technology stack that can meet GDPR, NIS2, DORA, and industry-specific compliance requirements without US cloud dependency.
+That did not exist two years ago.

 For companies running SharePoint and M365: STACKIT is not a platform you migrate SharePoint to directly.
 But it is the infrastructure that makes a migration to Nextcloud or Alfresco genuinely viable at enterprise scale, with the security and compliance backing large organizations require.